Wellness Tourism Strategy

 Wellness holidays or travelling to rejuvenate are travel motivators that also provide economic returns for the destination of choice.
 Encompassing several disciplines and the ability to develop wellness tourism specific infrastructure and events, the benefits are wide ranging and customisable to the characteristics of each destination.

 Wellness tourism was identified as a product development opportunity during the development of the ASW Tourism Destination Management Plan (TDMP) which prioritises the demand, supply and capability needs for the region over the next 10 years.
-This plan will be launched in the coming months by Tourism WA.

 As a destination already offering a diverse range of wellness activities, including nature experiences, hospitality with a link to local produce, wellness based accommodations, activities and experiences, the ASW region has significant opportunity to capitalise on the growing trend of wellness tourism to attract high yielding travellers.